 We were talking about the challenges companies are facing earlier especially those with critical infrastructures.
 Maybe you can elaborate on how Validaitor addresses these challenges.

-Yeah, absolutely.
-So first of all, governance should feel natural.
+Yeah.
+First of all, governance should feel natural.
 The organizations are already complex.
 They have a lot of processes that they need to maintain.
 So, if, for example, from an AI standpoint, you introduce additional processes and procedures, that just makes things more complicated.
-So, at Validaitor, we believe that AI governance should fit the already in-place procedures and processes of the companies in the sense that everyone should do their respective job.
-And when they’re added or when they are empowered with AI-related stuff, they should feel natural as if it's a natural extension to their already in place job definitions.
+At Validaitor, we believe that AI governance should fit the already in-place procedures and processes of the companies in the sense that everyone should do their respective job.
+And when they’re tasked with AI-related stuff, these tasks should feel natural as if it's a natural extension to people’s already in place job definitions.